smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

-    ... where \"ppp\" is the LSAM PTF level of the newest Installation Save file.
+    ... where "ppp" is the LSAM PTF level of the newest Installation Save file.

 18. When upgrading an existing LSAM environment, it is required to stop